-15.09 release, nine series of kernel are available directly from our
+15.09 release, ten series of kernel are available directly from our

 binary repositories, ranging from the mature & rock-solid 3.10 series to

-the latest 4.2 release.
-Such a wide array of available kernel options
+Such a wide array of available kernel options results in extensive

-Manjaro Settings Manager now also includes friendly graphical interfaces
+or new.
+It also includes friendly graphical interfaces for adjusting

-for adjusting system date/time settings and for customising
+system date/time settings and for customising notifications for

 many improvements and bug-fixes, and shipped using Qt5 for the main